tainacan/tainacan-docker-mobile/README.md

-**Docoker with Ionic and Android build tools for the Tainacan mobile App.**
+**Docker with Ionic and Android build tools for the Tainacan mobile App.**

 To run this: